College transport for 16-19 year olds

 A spare seat on a vehicle under contract to the Council may be

-allocated to a student ineligible for automatic placement on the
+allocated to a student ineligible for automatic placement on

-allocated on a ‘first come, first
+riders.
+The spare places are allocated on a ‘first come, first

-each year when bus loadings are
+each year when bus loadings are settled.
+You must arrange and fund

-form or college until a Concessionary Scheme seat is allocated.
+Concessionary Scheme seat is allocated.